 Keely’s particular strengths are in working with the following presentations:

-- Building resilience in adjusting to life events (e.g. relationship breakdown, loss/grief, health diagnoses)
+Building resilience in adjusting to life events (e.g. relationship breakdown, loss/grief, health diagnoses, pregnancy and parenting)

 Through her training and clinical work Keely has gained experience in pain management and rehabilitation, alcohol and substance misuse, as well as trauma and anxiety.
 She takes an open and inquisitive approach to an individual's experience of how difficult situations impact on their wellbeing, and focuses on how to tailor evidence-based techniques to best suit an individual's particular needs.

-In addition to her clinical work Keely also works in research at the Telethon Kids Institute in the field of Autism Spectrum Disorders, and has worked at The University of Western Australia tutoring undergraduate psychology students and co-supervising Honours students.
+In addition to her clinical work Keely also works in research at the Telethon Kids Institute in the field of Autism Spectrum Disorders and Type 1 Diabetes, and has worked at The University of Western Australia tutoring undergraduate psychology students and co-supervising Honours students.